Yomaltd/mollisms/readme.md

 * My feet smell like childrens play areas
 * I concur.
 Is that a different language or is it English?
 * I wake up dry as hell.
+* Can I have a go on yoir little thing